MLA: is based on the Modern Language Association’s MLA Manual & Guide to Scholarly Publishing. MLA Style is commonly used in the Arts and Humanities.

 Plagiarism is the appropriation by any means of another’s work or words and the unacknowledged incorporation of that work or words in one’s written [as well as oral] work offered for credit.
 Some ideas have such wide currency that all may use them freely; some words, such as proverbs and clichés are public property.
 But when the writer borrows what belongs to another, the writer must indicate the source by way of an internal reference, and she/he must enclose all distinctive words of the source within quotation marks.

 Carthage takes plagiarism and academic dishonesty very seriously.
-Go to the Academic Concerns page on the Carthage website to learn more.
+Go to the Academic Honesty Policy on the Academic Policy page on the Carthage website to learn more.

 How to avoid Plagiarism